Skip to content

 Community Members

-Residents and patients from rural, remote, First Nations or Métis communities, ensuring their voices are heard and they are actively involved in building community driven solutions.
+Residents and patients from rural and remote communities in BC, including First Nations and Métis Chartered Communities in rural and remote areas, ensuring their voices are heard and they are actively involved in building community driven solutions.

 Who Should Join?